- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 The main ingredient in the dip Baba Ganoush is eggplant/aubergine, so, if you’re sensitive to aubergine, then it’s likely that you’ll also get bloating after eating baba ganoush.

 Other dishes that commonly contain eggplant include brinjal pickle and brinjal curry (brinjal is the name for eggplant/aubergine in India)

-Caponata is usually eggplant-based, it’s also a common ingredient in ratatouille, and parmigiana – the US version, not the Aussie one – is eggplant based.
+Caponata is usually eggplant-based, it’s also a common ingredient in ratatouille, and parmigiana – the US version, not the Aussie one – is eggplant-based.

-How Make Eggplant Less Gassy
+How to Make Eggplant Less Gassy

 Giving up eggplant isn’t the best idea as it is a healthy food.
-It’s a good source of fibre, and the colour of the skin shows that it contains antioxidants which are beneficial to health, so you might want to try the following tricks that allow you to eat eggplant and not feel bloated before you start leaving it out of your diet completely.
+It’s a good source of fibre, and the colour of the skin shows that it contains antioxidants that are beneficial to health, so you might want to try the following tricks that allow you to eat eggplant and not feel bloated before you start leaving it out of your diet completely.

 Keep To the Suggested Portion Size

 As we said, one of the main reasons why eggplant causes bloating is sorbitol.
 Sorbitol is part of a group of sugars called FODMAPs that many people find can trigger digestive symptoms.

 Because reactions to FODMAPs are so common – and, because moderating FODMAP intake has shown good results in managing symptoms of IBS, experts at Australia’s Monash University have worked out the perfect portion size of FODMAP-containing foods that are least likely to upset stomachs.